Fire Danger Season for the Mount Lofty Ranges

-The Fire Danger Season in the Mount Lofty Ranges generally begins each year on 1 December and lasts until 30 April, however these dates are subject to change with current weather conditions.
-Check the CFS website.
+The Fire Danger Season in the Mount Lofty Ranges generally begins each year on 1 December and is in place until 30 April, however these dates are subject to change with current weather conditions.

 Regulations to protect lives and property during the fire danger season are in place and applicable to everyone, not just those living in bushfire prone areas.
 It is essential that you are familiar with the regulations and understand what you can and cannot do, whether you are at home, on holiday or visiting a national park.

 Once the Fire Danger Season has begun there are strict controls on the lighting of fires and the use of certain tools in the open.
 The restrictions remain in place until the end of the Fire Danger Season.
 The Fire and Emergency Services Act 2005 allows for the issuing of permits (schedule 9 or 10, not EPA air quality permits) for the use of fire or prescribed equipment during the fire danger season or on days declared as a 'Total Fire Ban'.

 The Adelaide and Mt Lofty Ranges Bushfire Management Committee has introduced strict permit issuing guidelines which all authorised officers must adhere to prior to issuing any permit.
 Permits will only be issued if in the opinion of the Authorised Officer it is warranted and if there is a direct risk to an asset.

 For permit applications contact our Fire Prevention Officers on 8408 0400.

 Resources from the CFS provide advice to prepare your property and your family, help you plan for bushfire danger season and develop a Bushfire Survival Plan.

 Making an informed decision well in advance of a bushfire whether you should stay in your house or go is perhaps the most important decision you and your family can make to protect yourselves.